bootchk/rustDevContainers/rustNordiclld6/readme.md

 Derived from rustNordicBlinky

-Crux:  Changed to use llvm's lld instead of arm-none-eabi-ld linker.
+Crux:  Changed to use llvm's lld 6 instead of arm-none-eabi-ld linker.

-Installs base of Ubuntu artufl version (since its repository contains package lld-5.0) Installs package lld-5.0
+Build lld instead of getting the packaged version.

 blinky.rs is for Nordic platform.